Umutesi163/Phase-One-CapstoneProject/README.md

 javac Main.java
 java Main
 #  Persistence
-Data is saved to students.dat and courses.dat on exit.
+Data is saved to students.CSV and courses.CSV on exit.
 Files are auto-loaded on startup.
 #  Version Control
 Branches: Lab1, Lab2, Lab3